iperov/DeepFaceLive/doc/user_faq/user_faq.md

 2. place your celeb to workspace/data_src/aligned

-3. train +500.000 deleting inter_AB.npy every 100.000 (save, delete, continue run)
+3. train +1.000.000 deleting inter_AB.npy every 100.000 (save, delete, continue run)

-4. train +500.000

-5. place your faceset to workspace/data_dst/aligned
+4. place your faceset to workspace/data_dst/aligned

-6. do not delete anything, continue train +500.000
+5. do not delete anything, continue train +500.000

-7. random_warp:OFF, train +500.000

-8. GAN 0.1 power, gan_dims:32, Train until the src loss value has not increased in the last 12 hours.
+6. random_warp:OFF, GAN 0.1 power, patch size 28, gan_dims:32.
+Train +700.000

-9. export the model in .dfm format for use in DeepFaceLive.
+7. export the model in .dfm format for use in DeepFaceLive.
 You can also try ordering a deepfake model from someone in Discord or forum.

 </td></tr>
 <tr><td colspan=2 align="center">